Diagnosing Parkinson’s

 There are several other conditions that might produce symptoms that can be mistaken for Parkinson’s disease.
 Here are some possibilities:

-• Essential, or familial, tremor: This is a relatively common and benign cause of recurrent tremor and is often confused with the tremor of idiopathic Parkinson’s.
+• Essential tremor: This is a relatively common and benign cause of recurrent tremor and is often confused with the tremor of idiopathic Parkinson’s.
 A general neurologist or movement disorder specialist is the best physician to help differentiate between these two conditions.

-• A Parkinsonian syndrome: The symptoms of several neurologic conditions are similar to those of idiopathic Parkinson’s, but they are often managed differently and often do not respond to the typical medications.
+• A Parkinsonian syndrome: The symptoms of several neurologic conditions are similar to those of idiopathic Parkinson’s, but they are often managed differently and may not respond to PD medication.

-Remember: Only a general neurologist or movement disorder specialist can tell you with reasonable certainty if you have idiopathic Parkinson’s.
-If for some reason you are not comfortable with the results of your first physician visit, getting a second opinion from another general neurologist or movement disorder specialist is always an option.
-It is important that you feel comfortable with your physician to ensure the best possible outcome for you.
+Remember: Only a general neurologist or movement disorder specialist can tell you with reasonable certainty if you have Parkinson’s.
+If for some reason you are not comfortable with the results your first physician provided, getting a second opinion from another general neurologist or movement disorder specialist is always an option, and is a common practice.
+It is important to feel comfortable with and confident in your physician to ensure the best possible outcome for you.

 Once you or your loved one has a diagnosis of Parkinson’s disease, it is time to discuss treatment options with your physician.